How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 • Expanded data restoration and sync capabilities

-If your nonprofit is investing in accounting software for the first time, the Plus plan will likely meet your needs.
-However, if your organization has a more complex financial situation that could benefit from additional user permissions and more extensive functionality, it’s worth it to upgrade to the Advanced plan.
+If your nonprofit is investing in accounting software for the first time, the Plus plan will probably meet your needs.
+However, if your organization has a more complex financial situation that could benefit from additional user permissions and more extensive functionality, it’s worth upgrading to the Advanced plan.

 2. Modify Account Settings for Your Nonprofit